Jeffrey-BER/Jeffrey-BER/README.md

 Hello there! 👋
 * I'm Aaron Schwägerl, a German-American currently residing in Germany.
 * My professional background is in Mechatronics and Automation Engineering,
-* and I've transitioned into the role of a Software Developer since November 2023.
+* and I've transitioned into the role of a Software Developer since December 2023.

 ## About Me
 * I would describe myself as adventurous, honest, and a good listener.